 Link to the article where Tony Fratto notes on currency manipulation.

 This is an interesting article about the possible futility of currency pegs and fixed currency prices.
-Historically, this was one quiver in the arrow of states when it came to maintaining a specific direction for their economy – i.e. their economic sovereignty.
+Historically, this was one arrow in the quiver of states when it came to maintaining a specific direction for their economy – i.e. their economic sovereignty.
 States either did this in unison – the gold standard, the European Exchange Rate Mechanism – or, like China, have maintained a peg on their own.

 As we have seen, however, this can be an expensive policy, especially if speculators smell blood in the water.
-The Asian financial crisis of 1998 cost billion in futile attempts to maintain currency pegs, similar to the UK’s infamous Black Wednesday devaluation in 1992.
+The Asian financial crisis of 1998 cost billions in futile attempts to maintain currency pegs, similar to the UK’s infamous Black Wednesday devaluation in 1992.

 China has long been accused (and still currently accused by some – @potus) of undervaluing its currency, the RMB.
 In fact, China has spent hundreds of billions of its reserves in propping up the price of the yuan.

 While China has plenty of reserve currency remaining, logically no state can afford this indefinitely.
 As I quoted previously, Nobel-winning economist James Tobin said: